hojun-y/Udacity-DRLND-Navigation/README.md

 python train.py
 ```

-If needed, you can change the hyperparameters by modifying `config.py` before training.
+If needed, you can change the hyperparameters by modifying `config.py` before training.<br>
+When the agent achieves the goal score, the training process will automatically end.<br>
+You can stop the training process whenever you want by hitting `Ctrl + C`.

+After training process, the weights and the reward plot will be saved in `/save/` folder automatically.

 ## 3. Result(Reward Plot)
 The environment was solved in about ~700 episodes.